New Mexico Civil Guard speaks out, governor and mayor condemn group

 ALBUQUERQUE, N.M.
 (KRQE) – During Monday night’s protest, a group of heavily armed militia, who call themselves the New Mexico Civil Guard showed up.
 Protesters said their presence raises tensions and provokes violence and the mayor of Albuquerque and the governor want the group to stay away from protests.
 The New Mexico Civil Guard said they are armed to deter violence and protect counter-protesters but their presence makes protesters nervous.

-At Monday night’s prayer and protest against the Juan de Onate statue, about eight members of a heavily armed militia.
+At Monday night’s prayer and protest against the Juan de Oñate statue, were about eight members of a heavily armed militia.
 “Why do you feel the need to be here?” asked a protester.

 “When they do show up to protect property like they say they are as we saw yesterday with the events that occurred, they are placing a protection of property over people’s lives,” said Fight for our Lives co-founder Zoey Craft.